qiangchang-wang/qiangchang-wang.github.io/_pages/about.md

   - /about.html
 ---

-This is Qiangchang Wang (王强昌), a Ph.D. student in West Virginia University.
+This is Qiangchang Wang (王强昌), a Ph.D. student at West Virginia University.
 My research mainly focuses on face recognition, face anti-spoofing, facial expression recognition, and DeepFake detection.

 Research
 ======